RestComm/statistics-service/README.md

 03) Define your **password**;

 04) Define your group name called **Administrator**.
-This is very because the web module uses this group internally.
+This is very important because the web module uses this group internally.

 **Step 07 -** Deploy Statistics Web Module